NileshJarad/android-knwoledge-mesh/android/src/main/kotlin/coroutine/coroutine.md

 Coroutines are a powerful feature in modern programming languages that allow for asynchronous and concurrent programming

+>A coroutine is an instance of suspendable computation.
+It is conceptually similar to a thread, in the sense that it takes a block of code to run that works concurrently with the rest of the code.
+However, a coroutine is not bound to any particular thread.
+It may suspend its execution in one thread and resume in another one.

+Coroutines are a lightweight alternative to threads.

+## Suspended function
+>Suspended function is function that could be started, paused, and resume.
+One of the most important points to remember about the suspend function is that they are only allowed to be called from a coroutine or another suspend function

+When a coroutine is suspended, that thread is free for other coroutines.
+The continuation of the coroutine doesn't have to be on the same thread.
+Here we conclude that we can simultaneously run many coroutines with a small number of threads.

 ## Coroutine Builder

 ### launch